brimdata/zed/docs/formats/zed-data-model.md

 That said, schemas often create complexity in system designs where components might simply want to store and communicate data in some meaningful way.
-For example, an ETL pipeline should not break when upstream structural changes cause data to no longer fit in downstream relational tables.
+For example, an ETL pipeline should not break when upstream structural changes prevent data from fitting in downstream relational tables.
-Instead, the data stream should continue to operate and land on the target system without having to fit into a pre-defined table, while also preserving its super structure.
+Instead, the pipeline should continue to operate and the data should continue to land on the target system without having to fit into a predefined table, while also preserving its super-structure.

 This is precisely what Zed enables.
 A system layer above and outside the scope of the Zed data layer can decide how to adapt to the structural